maniartech/x/README.md

 # x - the expression evaluator! (work in progress)

-Expression evaluator in Go-lang, similar to Excel.
-This open source project is part of Processious, a modern no-code, low-code proces automation platform.
+The xxpression evaluator in Go-lang, similar to Excel.
+This open source project is part of Processious, a modern no-code, low-code process automation platform.

 ```go
 package main